Kosovo raises tensions again with new anti-dumping measures on Serbia

-Kosovo imposed anti-dumping measures on October 8 for some products imported from Serbia, a move that angered Serbia again, local media reported on October 8.
+Kosovo imposed anti-dumping measures for some products imported from Serbia, a move that angered Serbia again, local media reported on October 8.

 The new measures were taken only a week after Kosovo and Serbia reached a temporary deal to ease tensions on the northern border sparked by the car plate crisis.
 On September 20 Pristina imposed a reciprocity measure on Serbia by asking Serbian cars to replace their license plates with temporary ones to enter Kosovo.
 Ethnic Serbs, unhappy with the decision, blocked two border crossings to Serbia.